Recently, I had a friend ask me for help because her website rankings were tanking.

 You must review individual backlinks before you submit your disavow file.
 There’s no getting around it.

-When you get things right, though, you’ll reap the benefits.
+When you get things right, though, and your traffic and SEO will improve.

 The disavow tool is not the end-all-be-all magic button that will send tons of traffic your way.

-But, it is a great tool to have in your SEO arsenal and one that every site owner should be familiar with.
+However, it is a great SEO tool to have in your arsenal and one that every site owner should be familiar with.

 What results have you experienced from using the disavow tool?